Rkjha-prog/COVID-19-India-Forecast/README.md

 # COVID-19-India-Forecast
 # A time series analysis and forecasting of daily new COVID-19 cases in India using an ARIMA model.
-# Forecasting COVID-19 Cases in India: A Time Series Analysis
 # Author: [Radha Krishna Jha]
 # Date: September 17, 2025
 # 1. Introduction